 A Deductible, if applicable, is the amount You must pay out of your pocket for Eligible Expenses before the Plan pays most benefits.
 After You pay the Deductible, the Plan pays a percentage of the rest of your Eligible Expenses.
-The Plan excludes Co-payments from your Deductibles.
+The Plan excludes Co-payments and Outpatient Prescription Drug program penalties from your Deductibles.

 Individual Deductible: An Individual Deductible is the amount a Covered Person must pay for Eligible Expenses each Benefit Period before the Plan pays most benefits for the Covered Person for the rest of the Benefit Period.
 After You pay the Individual Deductible, the Plan pays a percentage of the rest of your Eligible Expenses.
 Only payments for Eligible Expenses count toward the Individual Deductible.
-Each covered person is subject to their own Individual Deductible.